 - A faithful, forgiving friend.
 Find a friend who you can be honest with.
-Who is equipped to support you in your ministry with prayer, encouragement, healthy, relational accountability and who you can share your inner-life with.
+Who is equipped to support you in your ministry with prayer, encouragement, healthy, relational accountability and those who you can share your inner-life?
 I know for many pastors this may be a pretty tall order.
 Many, many pastors do not have close, personal friends that they feel they can be safe with.
-If this is the case, it is wise to seek qualified, experienced coach or spiritual director and meet with them regularly.
+If this is the case, it is wise to seek a qualified, experienced coach or spiritual director and meet with them regularly.

-Get adequate rest
+- Get adequate rest

-Take regular vacations (Church retreats or conferences don’t count!)
+- Take regular vacations (Church retreats or conferences don’t count!)

-Establish and maintain healthy boundaries
+- Establish and maintain healthy boundaries

 - Practice being thankful

 |- Sing (loud) in the car

-Pray, meditate regularly
+- Pray, meditate regularly

 - Read the Scriptures for enjoyment and comfort

-Practice silence for 20 minutes per day
+- Practice silence for 20 minutes per day

-Enjoy something beautiful - music, art, poetry, nature
+- Enjoy something beautiful - music, art, poetry, nature

 - Laugh often and laugh hard